JJ-Xie/Heuristics-Longest-Path-Project/README.md

 ```

 ## Usage
 All testing of the heuristics can be done through the benchmark suite file.
 It contains several benchmark functions, several benchmark execution functions, and a function to find graphs that cause heuristics to return incorrect answers.

+The current benchmark suite is set to run and plot the accuracy benchmarks of graphs with 8 vertices.

 ### Benchmark Functions: